 Michelle Dumaresq became an early example of the apparent future.
 After her sex-reassignment surgery in 1995 she claims to have lost bone density, three inches of height [which is extremely unlikely], and 30% of her muscle mass along with her testosterone, but nevertheless she still became the Canadian women's downhill cycling champ in 2002 - just a year after entering the sport.

 Renee Richards (who has some regrets about her own transition and SRS) believes that it all comes down to fairness.
 Renee would bar transsexuals from women's sports if they were in their 20s and still had muscular male physiques that gave them an advantage over other women:

 But Renee has also warned that the decision by the International Olympic Committee means that unscrupulous competitors could use the new rules to change from men to women to give them more chance of success.

 Putting things in a UK context, the new reality is Tim Henman could become Tina Henman and be a [female] Wimbledon champion at last.
 With Henman’s strength and speed, height and muscle density, added to his skills, it would be a near certainty even after year of female hormones and aging.

-But a counterview to Renee is offered by Kia Siadeski, a transsexual woman whose passion is Barrel-racing - a women only sport.
-She says: "I'm 5'5" and weigh 112 pounds - I have no strength advantage, never did.
-Not that strength is needed in barrel-racing, anyway - 75% of the sport is about the horse.
-But half the women I compete against are bigger and stronger than I am".
-But when news of her sex-change got out, she lost her championship.
+A counterview to Renee is offered by Alisha Kia Siadeski (formerly Paul), a trangender 'cowgirl' whose title winning passion is barrel-racing - a minor women-only sport.
+She says: "I'm 5'5" and weigh 112 pounds - I have no strength advantage, never did ... half the women I compete against are bigger and stronger than I am".

 ... and then Caster Semenya burst onto the scene.